Slovenia Travel Guide - How to Plan a Trip to Slovenia

 An aerial view of Lake Bled, Slovenia and the snow-capped Julian Alps beyond it with early fall colors appearing in the surrounding forests.

-With Alpine regions in the north, Mediterranean coast in the southeast, Panonic plains to the east, and the Dinaric Mountains and their vast forests in the south, there is really something for every taste here.
+With Alpine regions in the north, Mediterranean coast in the southeast, plains in the east, and the Dinaric Mountains and their vast forests in the south, there is a lot of "geography” packed into a small space.

-Small enough to be delightfully easy to explore, but so diverse that you’ll never get bored.
-Welcome to Slovenia!
+Small enough to be easy to explore, but so rich with attractions that you’ll never get bored, Slovenia is a delight to visit!

 Why visit